krishn-kant-raj/Library_Management_System/README.md

 # Library Management System

+**The query_form branch is for tutorial point of view.
+I have created it to explain the overview of branching benifits to my colleagues**.

 This is a library management system project in Excel VBA.
 It's only for the Library of Motihari College of Enineering.
 When you will download it's **.zip** file the folder name will be like **_Library_Management_System-master_**.